The author is not beholden to any company, lobby group, or government. *

 One of the advantages of solar power in Australia is that its maximum output occurs on the sunniest days, which are often also when the higher power demands come; although by 5 or 6pm, at peak load, their power generation is very much in decline.

 Weather radarThe moving blades of the wind turbines cause some problems to the operators of weather radars.
-The radar installations can be programed to ignore the returning signals from the wind farms.
+The radar installations can be programmed to ignore the returning signals from the wind farms.
 Large stationary installations also cause radar reflections, but these are more easily compensated for.

 Surveillance radarThe following was provided by Pager Power Ltd.